machal/cssmine-content/content/npm-bower.md

 npm|bower install|update
 ```

-Bower vs npm
+Bower vs NPM
 ------------

 Now, let's review differences based on their purpose:

--   npm is a package system for Javascript.
+-   NPM is a package system for Javascript.
 A coder uses it for personal
     development needs.
 -   Bower is a package system for front-end.
 It is used for web components.

 The package systems differ not only in purpose but in the way they save
 dependencies as well:

--   npm installs packages and their dependencies, one at a time.
+-   NPM installs packages and their dependencies, one at a time.
 As a result of
     this, the directory the packages are installed into contains multiple
     package versions.
 This makes perfect sense when using Grunt plugins: every
     packages requires a different dependency.